-To adjust TGC:

-- Move the desired slider to the left to decrease the value. - Move the desired slider to the right to increase the value.
+To adjust TGC, move the desired slider to the left or right to decrease or increase the value.

 - Modifications of TGC values cannot be saved if you shift to use another imaging mode. - The TGC curve is displayed in the top right corner of the imaging area when you adjust TGC values, and the curve disappears if TGC values are not adjusted for more than 3 seconds.